scriptotek/scriptotek.github.io/_posts/2016-09-22-alma-letters.md

 There's just not much data in the XML to support one.
 It's quite surprising that Alma and Primo, two products from the same company, aren't better integrated.-->
-Also, there's some odd data quality issues in this example that cannot be fixed by a template, like why is the isbn part of the title field..?
+Also, there are some odd data quality issues in this example that cannot be fixed by a template, like why is the isbn part of the title field..?
 Oh well, just another day with Alma.